blowdart/AspNetSameSiteSamples/README.md

 ### Electron
 Versions of Electron include older versions of Chromium.
 For example, the version of Electron used by Teams is Chromium 66, which exhibits the older behavior.
 You must perform your own compatibility testing with the version of Electron your product uses.
-See Supporting older browsers in the following section.

 ## Sample list